coldshrine/study-notes/books/designing-data-intensive-applications.md

 * Making messages immutable and allowing derived data to be reprocessed from time to time

 In many businesses contexts, it is actually acceptable to temporarily violate a constraint and fix it up later apologising.
 The cost of the apology (money or reputation), it is often quite low.

+#### Coordination-avoiding data-systems

+1. Dataflow systems can maintain integrity guarantees on derived data without atomic commit, linearizability, or synchronous cross-partition coordination.
+2. Although strict uniqueness constraints require timeliness and coordination, many applications are actually fine with loose constraints than may be temporarily violated and fixed up later.

+Dataflow systems can provide the data management services for many applications without requiring coordination, while still giving strong integrity guarantees. _Coordination-avoiding_ data systems can achieve better performance and fault tolerance than systems that need to perform synchronous coordination.